porty/shorty-os/README.md

 How Do I Make It?
 -----------------

-It might work with other assemblers, but I used [http://flatassembler.net/download.php](Flat Assembler)
+It might work with other assemblers, but I used [Flat Assembler](http://flatassembler.net/download.php)

 Just compile ``main.asm`` (``fasm main.asm``).
 You can also open it in the FASM GUI and hit compile.